deeztek/deeztek-docker/Linux/guacamole/README.md

 **Installation**

-Guacamole can be easily installed in your existing Ubuntu 18.04 based Docker host by utilizing either the **ubuntu_1804_install_guacamole.sh** script for use with local user authentication or by utilizing the **ubuntu_1804_install_guacamole_ldap.sh** script for LDAP user authentication.
+Guacamole can be easily installed in your existing Ubuntu 20.04 or 22.04 based Docker host by utilizing either the **ubuntu_1804_install_guacamole.sh** script for use with local user authentication or by utilizing the **ubuntu_1804_install_guacamole_ldap.sh** script for LDAP user authentication.

 **Quick script install and run instructions**